vikinglock/bento/README.md

 bento is currently only about 20MB with most of it being other libraries like the bullet physics engine and opengl

-also the example runs at 60+ fps only taking (update this after fixing memory leak (if i don't just know it was 1GB after 1:30)) MB ram
+also the example runs at 60+ fps only taking 45 MB ram on my computer

 ### cross-platform